Corvina-R-D/create-corvina-app/README.md

 The first time the script will initialize a branch named `create-corvina-app` running the create-corvina-app command at the version used for scaffolding the app.

-Afterwards, the script will rebase the branch on the latest version of the create-corvina-app command.\
+Afterwards, the script will rebase the branch on the latest version of the create-corvina-app command.

-You can use this branch to cherry-pick the changes you want to apply to your app.
+You can use this branch to cherry-pick the changes you want to apply to your app, or to contribute back changes to create-corvina-app.